CN3ves/5-/docs/index.md

 # Charatcer statistics
 [top](#table-of-contents)

-  1.**Attributes:** Attributes reflect the general aptitudes the character have for specific situations:
+  1. **Attributes:** Attributes reflect the general aptitudes the character have for specific situations:
 > *Combat:* Reflects an extensive battle and combat training, both psychical and mental.
 Influences charcter effectiveness under any violent confrontation.

   *Social:* Reflects an extensive understanding of others' motives, desires and feelings.
 Due to this above average understanding, the character gains a bonus when interacting with other sentient creatures non-violently (for example lie to a guard, calm a dog, explain to aliens you receive them in peace).
     * *Explore:* Reflects a particular eye for details and understanding what they mean.
 Due to this above average attention, the character gains a bonus when interacting with objects (for example, searching for papers, tracking an animal, deciphering a book)
     Similarly, characters that are below average will gain a situational penalty on their skills.
 By default, all attributes start at 0, which represent the average Joe, that mighty hero who excels at nothing but also is not crap at anything!
 However, a player can choose one single attribute that his character excels at, by sacrificing another attribute.
 The idea is that if a character spent more time than usual practicing something, then it stands to reason that it also spent less time than usual doing something else.
 For example, a mighty wizard that spent years in a room reading ancient scrolls may have grown fat and lazy and have his physical capacity reduced